 Pension and other retirement benefits, including all relevant assumptions required by GAAP, are evaluated each year.
-Due to the technical nature of retirement accounting, outside actuaries are used to provide assistance in calculating the estimated future obligations.
-Since there are many assumptions used to estimate future retirement benefits, differences between actual future events and prior estimates and assumptions could result in adjustments to pension expenses and obligations.
+Outside actuaries are used to provide assistance in calculating the future obligations for pension and other retirement benefits.
+Since there are many assumptions used to estimate the Company's obligations for retirement benefits, differences between actual future events and prior estimates and assumptions could result in adjustments to pension expenses and obligations.
 Certain actuarial assumptions, such as the discount rate and expected long-term rate of return, have a significant effect on the amounts reported for net periodic pension cost and the related benefit obligations.
 The Company reviews external data and historical trends to help determine the discount rate and expected long-term rate of return.
 The Company's objective in selecting a discount rate is to identify the best estimate of the rate at which the benefit obligations would be settled on the measurement date.
 In making this estimate, the Company reviews rates of return on high-quality, fixed-income investments currently available and expected to be available during the period to maturity of the benefits.
 This process includes a review of the bonds available on the measurement date with a quality rating of at least Aa.
 To develop the expected long-term rate of return on assets, the Company considers the historical returns and the future expectations for returns for each asset class, as well as the current or anticipated future allocation of the pension portfolio.